 Add cranberry juice and pineapple juice.

-Chill in fridge until ready to serve.
+Chill in refrigerator until ready to serve.

 At serving time, add 1 bottle of chilled champagne.